captainmeta4/SEO_Killer/README.md

 ##Can I see the blacklist?

 Yes.
 The global blacklist is public information.
 It can be seen [here](http://reddit.com/r/seo_killer/wiki/ban_list).
 That wiki page is automatically updated whenever the blacklist is changed.

-#About the subreddit

-This is a place to submit information about SEO-spammy domains.

-##I found a SEO-spammy domain.
-What do I do?

-Submit it here, along with as much supporting evidence as you have.
-The moderators will review it and add it to the bot's master blacklist.